The Top 10 Supplements for Low Mood and Motivation

 2. Curcumin

-There is strong evidence that Curcumin improves depression symptoms, with Examine.com rating the evidence as grade A. Curcumin as a supplement is a polyphenol derived from turmeric root, commonly taken as capsule.
+There is strong evidence that Curcumin improves depression symptoms.
+Grade A, according to Examine.com.
+Curcumin as a supplement is a polyphenol derived from turmeric root, commonly taken as capsule.
 Studies typically use 500–1500mg.

 3. Lemon Balm

-There is strong evidence that Lemon Balm improves depression symptoms, with Examine.com rating the evidence as grade A. Lemon Balm as a supplement is a herb derived from plant leaf, commonly taken as capsule or tea.
+There is strong evidence that Lemon Balm improves depression symptoms.
+Grade A, according to Examine.com.
+Lemon Balm as a supplement is a herb derived from plant leaf, commonly taken as capsule or tea.
 Studies typically use 300–600mg.

 4. Fish Oil

-There is strong evidence that Fish Oil improves depression symptoms, with Examine.com rating the evidence as grade A. Fish Oil as a supplement is a fatty acid derived from marine (fish), commonly taken as soft gel capsule.
+There is strong evidence that Fish Oil improves depression symptoms.
+Grade A, according to Examine.com.
+Fish Oil as a supplement is a fatty acid derived from marine (fish), commonly taken as soft gel capsule.
 Studies typically use 1–3g EPA+DHA.

 Fish oil is a source of omega-3 fatty acids, primarily EPA and DHA, which are found in oily fish such as salmon, mackerel, and sardines.
 It is known to support heart health and reduce triglyceride levels in the blood.
 It can also support mood, reduce symptoms of depression, and help with joint stiffness.
 It is available as soft gel capsules or liquid, and higher-EPA formulations are generally more relevant for mood and inflammation.